aragon/osx-plugin-template-hardhat/README.md

 Finally, it verifies all contracts on the block explorer of the chosen network.

-**You don't need to make changes to the deploy script.** You only have to update the entries in `packages/contracts/plugin-settings.ts`
-For more details, see the template [usage guide](./USAGE_GUIDE.md#contracts).
+**You don't need to make changes to the deploy script.** You only have to update the entries in `packages/contracts/plugin-settings.ts` as explained in the template [usage guide](./USAGE_GUIDE.md#contracts).

 #### Creating a Plugin Repository & Publishing Your Plugin